 - Not only is there an actual monetary cost involved with such an expansion related to the actual cost of taking and processing the sample, there is a cost by way of resource diversion.
-That is to say that Rhode Island is already dealing with a backlog of samples because of current law.
+Rhode Island is already dealing with a backlog of samples because of current law.
 If we are putting more people on the task of taking DNA from persons who have not even been convicted of a crime we will be delaying processing samples of known felons.
-Delays like this have allowed criminals to remain free. - According to an investigative analysis done only a few months ago, as of August 2009 Rhode Island had 44 sexual assault cases waiting to be tested.
-A further 1,050 untested sexual assault cases await testing pending requests for testing by submitting police departments.
-The Department of Health further estimated that, on average, it takes 180 days to process DNA samples.
+Delays like this have allowed criminals to remain free. - At last year's hearing on this legislation, we noted that Rhode Island had 44 sexual assault cases waiting to be tested.
+A further 1,050 untested sexual assault cases awaited testing pending requests for testing by submitting police departments.
+The Department of Health further estimated that, on average, it took 180 days to process DNA samples.
+An article in this past Sunday's Providence Journal has only highlighted just how serious the backlog is, and that is growing, both in terms of testing samples and adding them to the database.
+In and of itself, this is a sufficient reason why expanding the current DNA testing law is unwise.